joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 );
 ```

-Nothing fancy — a `slug` as the primary key, the destination `url`, and a `created_at` timestamp that defaults to now.
+Nothing fancy, just a `slug` as the primary key, the destination `url`, and a `created_at` timestamp that defaults to now.

 Run the migration: